The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Technology is aging too, or how NASA retirees saved the Hubble telescope

 Breathtaking images of galaxies, planets and constellations.
-In just 31 years, there were more than one and a half million!
-And if not for former NASA employees, the Hubble telescope could already become history, reports DW.
+In just 31 years there were more than one and a half million of them!
+And if it weren’t for former NASA employees, the Hubble telescope could have become history, reports DW.

 Photo: Shutterstock

-This story is worthy of adaptation!
-The Hubble Space Telescope, an automatic observatory in orbit around the Earth (at a distance of about 550 km), has photographed more than one unique space event during its 31 years of flight inside the solar system.
-It was originally planned that the Hubble will serve science for only 15 years.
-But he continues his flight to this day - and has already taken more than 1,5 million mesmerizing pictures!
-This flight was not without malfunctions, malfunctions happened quite often.
+This story deserves to be filmed!
+The Hubble Space Telescope, an automatic observatory in orbit around the Earth (at a distance of approximately 550 km), has photographed more than one unique cosmic event during its 31 years of flight within the Solar System.
+It was originally planned that Hubble would serve science for only 15 years.
+But he continues his flight to this day - and has already taken more than 1,5 million mesmerizing photographs!
+This flight was not without problems; malfunctions occurred quite often.

 The on-board computer stopped responding to commands on June 13, 2021, as a result of which all scientific instruments were automatically put into standby mode.
 All attempts of scientists in NASA restarting the computer and resuming scientific observations were unsuccessful.

-It seems that there was no reason for panic.
+There seemed to be no reason to panic.
 After all, almost all the important elements in the Hubble telescope were also created in a backup copy - just for such an emergency.
-There was also a backup memory module in it.
-However, since the launch, which dates back to the distant 1990, no one has resorted to a backup copy.
-In addition, to turn on such a computer, you still need a little more than just pressing the "On" button.
-NASA didn't know how to start the backup process.
+It also had a backup memory module.
+However, since the launch, which dates back to 1990, no one has resorted to a backup copy.
+In addition, to turn on such a computer, you still need a little more than just pressing the “On” button.
+And NASA didn’t know how to start the backup process.
 How is this possible?
 Let's imagine you have a box of family vacation memories in your garage.
 It contains films shot with a camera (!)
 From your travels with your parents to the sea.
 And you start to remember if there is still a projector or a device in the house on which these films can be viewed.
 A trivial example, but it just clearly shows how quickly technology and our knowledge become obsolete.

 On the subject: Girl Ilona Mask wore jewelry from a Russian designer to a cult party in New York

-For the entire mission of the Hubble telescope, such a breakdown could mean not just a failure, but the end of the flight.
-The head of the crisis headquarters for the rescue of "Hubble" urgently gathered the former employees of NASA.
-After all, in order to repair the telescope, built in 1980, it was necessary to resort to the help and knowledge of the employees who stood at the origins.
+For the entire Hubble telescope mission, such a breakdown could mean not just failure, but the end of the flight.
+The head of the crisis headquarters for the rescue of Hubble urgently gathered former NASA employees.
+After all, in order to repair a telescope built in 1980, it was necessary to resort to the help and knowledge of the employees who were at the origins.

 More than 50 people were involved in the rescue action, which lasted for two weeks.
 Current and former NASA employees first tried to localize the problem.
 Some retired scientists still remembered (by heart!)
 Combinations for commands and data processing.
 Others were able to find the information they needed in technical documents 30 or 40 years ago.